Challenger Santiago Live

 Joao Souza is the fourth seed, from Brazil and then the fifth and sixth seeds of the tournament are Albert Ramos Vinolas from Spain and Rui Machado from Portugal.
 The seventh and eight seeds are Yuri Schukin and Nicolas Massu.
 You'll get instant access to tennis streams including ATP, WTA and Challenger Events right from your computer in high quality streaming video.

-Tags: Movistar Open, Horacio Zeballos, Thiago Monteiro, Renzo Olivo, Cachantun Cup, Facundo Bagnis, Roberto Carballes Baena, Rogerio Dutra Silva, Carlos Berlocq, Santiago Challenger, Diego Schwartzman, Alejandro Gonzalez, Joao Souza, Challenger ATP Cachantun Cup, Thiemo De Bakker, Maximo Gonzalez, Santigo, ATP Challenger Tour, Denis Kudla, Marcelo Demoliner, Santiago, Martin Alund, Copa Petrobas, Ruben Ramirez Hidalgo, Nicolas Massu
+Tags: ATP Challenger Tour, Santiago Challenger, Rogerio Dutra Silva, Nicolas Kicker, Gerald Melzer, Movistar Open, Horacio Zeballos, Thiago Monteiro, Renzo Olivo, Cachantun Cup, Facundo Bagnis, Roberto Carballes Baena, Carlos Berlocq, Diego Schwartzman, Alejandro Gonzalez, Joao Souza, Challenger ATP Cachantun Cup, Thiemo De Bakker, Maximo Gonzalez, Santigo, Denis Kudla, Marcelo Demoliner, Santiago, Martin Alund, Copa Petrobas, Ruben Ramirez Hidalgo, Nicolas Massu

 ATP Tour » Challenger Santiago Live